huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 And here is how thing go crazy: every time you add another dimension to your categories just like we add functor G and F, you get another level of thing between them, and that's why n-dimensional categories form a n+1 dimensional category and infinite-dimensional categories form infinite-dimensional category.

-Remember the notion of the `hom-set` in the last chapter, since the ***Set*** in contains all the sets, so for a category ***C*** there can be many functors that mapping it to the ***Set***.
-And the natural transformatiohttps://home.cern/science/accelerators/large-hadron-colliderns between them and the hom functors derive one of the 3 pillars of the category theory -- the `representable functor` and `Yoneda's Lemma`.
-Basically the intuition behind [Yoneda's Lemma](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/proyo.pdf) is supposed to be that one can characterize an object by probing it via its interactions with all other objects, and this is exactly the rationale behind the [LHC](https://home.cern/science/accelerators/large-hadron-collider) -- because particle physicist can figure out what a new particle is by smashing them with the particles that they've been familiar with!
+Remember the notion of the `hom set` in the last chapter, since the ***Set*** contains all sets in the universe, so for a category ***C*** there can be many functors that mapping into the ***Set***.
+And the natural transformation between them and the `hom functor`s derive one of the 3 pillars of the category theory -- the `representable functor` and `Yoneda's Lemma`.
+Basically the intuition behind [Yoneda's Lemma](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/proyo.pdf) is supposed to be that one can characterize an object by probing it via its interactions with all other object.
+This sounds pretty much like the [LHC](https://home.cern/science/accelerators/large-hadron-collider) -- because particle physicist can figure out what a new particle is by smashing them with the particles that they've been familiar with!

 ![particles](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/cloud_chamber.png)